Hyperhidrosis: Classification

 Another classification scheme is based on possible causes of hyperhidrosis.

 Causes

 The cause of primary hyperhidrosis is unknown.
 Anxiety or excitement can exacerbate the condition.
-A common complaint of patients is they get nervous because they sweat, then sweat more because they are nervous.
+A common complaint of people is a nervous condition associated with sweating, then sweating more because the person is nervous.
 Other factors can play a role, including certain foods and drinks, nicotine, caffeine, and smells.

 Similarly, secondary (generalized) hyperhidrosis has many causes including certain types of cancer, disturbances of the endocrine system, infections, and medications.

 Primary

 Primary (focal) hyperhidrosis has many causes.